ORNL-Fusion/kineticj/README.md

 We utilize the netcdf file format for both inputs and outputs.
 We further utilize the more recent CXX4 components of the NetCDF API, which meand a netcdf installation built with the --enable-cxx4 flag.
 The above official netcdf-cxx4 github provides further information.

 ### CUDA (https://developer.nvidia.com/cuda-downloads)
 To enable the GPU capability the CUDA API is required.
 This will likely be already available on appropriate machines, if not, see the link above.
+Note that the code is designed to be compiled using the THRUST API wihtin the CUDA SDK, so even if you do not have a GPU, you will still need the CUDA API, just using the CPU or OPENMP THRUST targets.

 ## Installation
 We utilize a simple machine specific makefile to specify the locations of the above dependencies.
 To build Kinetic-j on a new machine you will need to create a copy of an existing file (e.g., `machine-makefiles/Makefile.dlg-macpro`) with the name of your machine as the extension.
 This can be done via